Providing Life-Journey Support Services

 Wasa-Nabin

-Wasa-Nabin promotes cultural identity, self-esteem, educational values and career goals, and to enhance healthy choices for Indigenous and non-Indigenous Youth.
+Wasa-Nabin promotes cultural identity, self-esteem, educational values and career goals, and to enhance healthy choices for Indigenous Youth.
 We encourage our youth to lead by example and build a positive atmosphere for other youth to follow.

 Youth Justice Committee Program